How does #LaPerla think ribs on a mannequin is ok?! @SethMatlins pic.twitter.com/NPYMLQxhNc

 If I had seen this mannequin a year ago, I would have thought it was offensive too.
 After all, we see enough skinny women in fashion magazines, and the more you see skinny women, the more you think that you should look that way too.
 I get that.
 That's one of the reasons why I stopped buying fashion magazines.

 To be honest, I'm a little tired of talking about this weight issue.
-If a woman wants to be skinny, let her.
-If a woman wants to be fat, let her.
+If a woman wants to be thin, let her.
+If a woman wants to be overweight, let her.
 As long as a person is happy and healthy, what's the problem?
-Who's to say that a skinny person with their ribs showing is not healthy?
+Who is to say that a skinny person with their ribs showing is not healthy?
 What if he/she has a genetic disorder that makes the body this way?
 Who are we to judge other people?
 Who are we to tell a company what they should or shouldn't put in their window?
-I think that's the bottom line here.

-I know that there are women out there who have eating disorders and are addicted to plastic surgery because they view this fashion and beauty world that defines beauty in a certain way, and they want to look like that.
+I understand there are women who have eating disorders and are addicted to plastic surgery because they view this fashion and beauty world that defines beauty in a certain way, and they want to look like that.
 Many young women especially are fascinated with celebrities and how they look.

 I think the conversation we should be having is this idea of uplifting people and building up their self esteem in a way so that the notion of weight never even crosses their minds.
 The focus would be on being healthy, period.
 In my perfect world, people would be so confident and comfortable with themselves that they could care less what’s being portrayed in the media or what mannequins look like.
 They don’t want to look like so and so.
 They are completely happy with who they are.

 Subscribe via RSS or follow Beauty Is Within on Twitter and Facebook to stay updated!